eraofchaos/eraofchaos.github.io/units/Dragon Golem.md

  **Rank:** Commander

  **Unit Soul:** [ Dragon Golem](/Items/unt_70/)

+ **Unit second description :** Group protection at the beginning of battle reduces DMG taken.
+Ultimate and unbeatable back-row defense.
+Ranged control, intimidates all units on the battlefield

  **Info:** Group protection at the beginning of battle reduces DMG taken.
 Ultimate and unbeatable back-row defense.
 Ranged control, intimidates all units on the battlefield